 - Apply knowledge, techniques, skills, and modern tools of mathematics, science, engineering, and technology to solve well-defined engineering problems appropriate to the discipline - 2.
 Design solutions for well defined technical problems and assist with the engineering design of systems, components, or processes appropriate to the discipline - 3.
-Apply written, oral, and graphical communication in well-defined technical and nontechnical environments - 4.
-Identify and use appropriate technical literature - Conduct standard tests, measurements, and experiments and analyze and interpret results Function effectively as a member of a technical team
+Apply written, oral, and graphical communication in well-defined technical and non-technical environments and identify and use appropriate technical literature - 4.
+Conduct standard tests, measurements, and experiments and analyze and interpret results - 5.
+Function effectively as a member of a technical team